YuxianliDH/yuxianli.github.io/_pages/about.md

 ## Recent News

+  * [Apr 2024] Our paper titled "*Concretely Mapped Symbolic Memory Locations for Memory Error Detection*" has been accepted to the IEEE Transactions on Software Engineering!
   * [Feb 2024] **I have passed my Ph.D.
 Dissertation Proposal Defense at SMU!** Great appreciation for my amazing dissertation committee members!
   * [Dec 2023] I will be joining [Max Planck Institute for Security and Privacy (MPI-SP)](https://mpi-softsec.github.io/) group as a *Research Intern* in the Summer of 2024!
 Many thanks to [Marcel Böhme](https://mboehme.github.io/) for giving me such a precious opportunity!
   * [Dec 2023] **I have successfully defended my PhD thesis at DUT!** A milestone has been achieved, and I will keep fighting for another one 😃.